raanausama/AI-Document-Reviewer/README.md

-# AI Document Reviewer App
+# AI Research Papers Reviewer App

 Welcome to DocumentReviewer!
 This application is designed to streamline document review processes using a user-friendly interface.